turingschool/curriculum/tutorials/capybara/capybara_with_selenium_and_webkit.markdown

 ## Using Selenium

 The most popular driver is Selenium.
 It uses an actual browser window and you can watch the test happen.
+It uses the browser's actual JavaScript engine, so it's identical to having a human Q/A department interacting with your application.

 ### Setup?